Classes for parents

 These classes are organized by French levels and parents from beginner to advanced in French are encouraged to join.

-At L’Enfant Montessori School, we believe that teaching children effectively requires close collaboration between parents, teachers, and administration.
+At L’Enfant, we believe that teaching children effectively requires close collaboration between parents, teachers, and administration.

 Each year, we present parent education workshops and discussions to help parents with the various developmental stages and challenges that arise when parenting bilingual children.